EDCD/EDDI/README.md

 ##Upgrading

-If you are upgrading from an earlier version of EDDI it is recommended that you remove the existing installation before installing the new one.
+If you are upgrading from an earlier version of EDDI it is recommended that you remove the existing EDDI directory from within VoiceAttack's Apps directory before installing the new one.
 This ensures that there is a clean installation and reduces the chances of problems occurring.

 When upgrading EDDI you should overwrite all of the existing EDDI actions in VoiceAttack except any event handlers you have customised.